-MAAV has designed and constructed a small quadrotor UAV weighing only 1.47 kg that is capable of autonomous entry into and navigation throughout an unknown building.
+MAAV has designed and constructed a small quadrotor UAV weighing around 2 kg that is capable of autonomous interaction with and control of autonomous ground robots.
 The vehicle is currently in the manual and autonomous testing phases.
-We expect the quadrotor to navigate the competition arena and recover the flash drive in the allotted time.

-MAAV would like to thank Northrop Grumman Corporation, our title sponsor, as well as all of our sponsors for their generous contributions to both MAAV and the advancement of UAV technology...
+We expect the quadrotor to navigate the competition arena and complete the mission objectives in the alloted time.
+MAAV would like to thank Northrop Grumman Corporation, our title sponsor, as well as all of our sponsors for